 Smart Thermostat Savings & Payback Calculator

-Introduction: Why compare a smart thermostat with a manual thermostat?
+Introduction: How a smart thermostat can outperform manual control

-Then enter the smart thermostat and installation cost.
-Include the device price and any professional installation cost if applicable.
-If you qualify for a utility rebate or manufacturer incentive, you can subtract that amount before entering the cost so the payback reflects your actual out-of-pocket expense.
+Then enter the total thermostat cost, including installation if you hire someone to do the work.
+If a rebate, utility incentive, or manufacturer offer reduces what you actually pay, subtract that amount before entering the cost so the payback reflects your real out-of-pocket expense rather than the sticker price.

 Let M represent your current monthly heating and cooling cost, p represent the expected savings percentage as a decimal, C represent the thermostat plus installation cost, and Y represent the analysis period in years.